bluesky/tiled/docs/source/tutorials/caching.md

 # Keep a Local Copy

-There are several modes of *caching* supported by Tiled.
+There are several modes of client-side *caching* supported by Tiled.
 They cover different situations.
-Each one is addressed here with a hypthoetical scenario.
+Each one is addressed here with a hypothetical scenario.

 To follow along, start the Tiled server with the demo Catalog from a Terminal.